mpromonet/v4l2rtspserver/IMPLEMENTATION_NOTES.md

 > "It would be better to use live555 QuickTimeFileSink instead of a custom muxer to reduce code complexity."

-We investigated this approach thoroughly.
+I investigated this approach thoroughly.

 ---

-## What We Tried
+## What I Tried

 ### Approach 1: Direct QuickTimeFileSink Integration ❌